 At the same time, Edge Delta baselines all log metrics and alerts on any that are outside of normal range.
 So, you don’t have to guess the threshold of anomalous behavior.
 Additionally, these baselines account for date and time – what’s normal on a Tuesday morning might be anomalous on a Saturday evening.

 As anomalies are detected, alerts are triggered at the infrastructure level.
 So, you’re notified as soon as irregular behavior occurs rather than having to wait for data to arrive in your downstream observability platform.
 Edge Delta reduces false positives by basing alerts on sentiment scoring.
 This way, teams are only seeing alerts with a high probability of anomalous behavior.
 In one example, a leading travel technology company was able to reduce alert fatigue by 7% when using Edge Delta – a significant improvement given the scale of their environment.

 Our Anomalies feature aids in the troubleshooting process by providing context into an issue.
 When an issue occurs, Anomalies provides the exact window of time the issue happened and any relevant data that contributed to the anomaly.
 It also communicates what systems, components, or services may have been affected.
 This way, when an alert fires, users no longer have to manually sift through their log data in order to figure out what happened and what was affected.

 The Kubernetes Overview page allows you to observe your environment at a high level.
 So, you can quickly understand if every resource is behaving normally – and drill into individual components if not.
 Each resource is represented by a circle.
 The bigger the circle, the more logs the resource is creating.
 If a circle is red, there is an issue occurring.
 Here you can quickly access the insights needed to troubleshoot issues quickly.

 With Edge Delta’s new Live Search feature, you have the option to access all raw logs when you need to.
-All full-fidelity log data is stored using third-party object storage (typically Amazon S3).
-This provides a cost-effective alternative to observability platform indexes, so teams no longer have to filter out valuable data.
+All full-fidelity log data is stored using a column-oriented backend.
+This provides a cost-effective alternative to traditional log indexes, so teams no longer have to filter out valuable data.

 Immediate Results at Zero Cost